Psalm 23:2 “He makes me to lie down in green pastures;”

-Whether we are in a dry and dusty land or in a green meadow, the Lord knows where He has led us and He has a purpose for each place He has brought us in life.
-We are not always meant to strive nor are we always meant for feasting and pleasure, there are times He just wants us to wait quietly.
+Whether we are in a dry and dusty land or in a green meadow, the Lord knows where He has led us and He has a purpose for each place He has brought us to in life.
+We are not always meant to walk in the valley nor are we always meant for feasting and pleasure, there are also times He just wants us to wait quietly.

 Psalm 46:10 “Be still, and know that I am God; I will be exalted among the nations, I will be exalted in the earth!”

-The difference between the wise who is led by the Shepherd and the fool who is led by his own sense of wisdom is that the wise have a surety in God because He has always been faithful and the fool is striving after his own limited sense of understanding.
+The difference between the wise who is led by the Shepherd and the fool who is led by his own sense of wisdom is that the wise have a surety in God.
+The Lord has always been faithful and yet the fool is striving in his own limited sense of understanding.

 Common sense can only take you as far as you can see.